 Number keys move and orient to 180 degrees.

-Space, as ever, drops the tetrad instantly.
+Space drops the tetrad instantly.

 Once you get the hang of positioning tetrads, try auto-drop mode, where every keystroke instantly drops the piece after applying the position and rotation.